GSA/automate.fedramp.gov/content/documentation/general-concepts/profile-resolution.md

 {{</ callout >}}

 While this ensures traceability of selected controls and modified content, it can also be resource intensive.
-Profile resolution flattens or merges a profile and its imported catalog(s) and profiles into a single OSCAL file using the catalog syntax.

 {{< figure src="/img/content-figure-14.png" title="Profile Resolution." alt="Figure showing how profile resolution flattens or merges a profile and its imported catalog(s) and profiles into a single OSCAL file using the catalog syntax." >}}

 This single file is essentially a pre-processed result of the profile import and modification content.
-A resolved profile catalog is useful for the FedRAMP baselines given their static nature.
+A resolved profile catalog is useful for the FedRAMP baselines, given their static nature.
 Any tool that would normally open an OSCAL-based FedRAMP profile and process it against the NIST SP 800-53 catalog can instead simply use the resolved-profile catalog.